stufently/session-auth-lib/README.md

 # Telegram tdata Session Exporter

-This library provides functionality for authenticating with Telegram using **tdata** folder and exporting the session string to `.env` file.
-It's particularly useful for migrating from desktop Telegram clients to Python-based Telethon applications.
+This library provides functionality for authenticating with Telegram using:
+- TELEGRAM_SESSION string (from `.env`)
+- JSON+.session bundle (new)
+- Telegram Desktop `tdata` folder

 ## Features